Srinjoy-Santra/role-assignment-bot/README.md

 # Role Assignment Bot

-> A slackbot to deteremine who will be the next iteration manager (or, scrum master, roster)
+> A slackbot to determine who will be the next iteration manager (or, scrum master, roster)

 Also, suggest a better name! e.g. `@scrumbot`